erikeldridge/erikeldridge.github.com/_posts/2017-11-01-academic-advisory.md

     * Interviewed three candidates for Android role ...

-Periodically aggregating this log makes it easier to keep a resume up to date, and can highlight patterns.
+Periodically aggregating this log makes it easier to keep a resume up to date, and can highlight patterns, eg am I tracking toward my target role?
 I like quarterly aggregation, which aligns with a biannual feedback cycle commonly used by large companies.
 For contrast, without a log, I'd have to think back over six months and try to remember what I did to argue persuasively for a raise.

 I collect aggregates in a spreadsheet, which enables me to group by date, keyword, project, goal and/or collaborator, so I can gauge progress against a career ladder and structure for a resume.